Lumavate-Team/documentation/docs/6-CLI.rst

 The CLI will allow users to interact with the Lumavate platform from a terminal.
 For setup instructions, look at the `Github readme <https://github.com/Lumavate-Team/documentation/blob/master/CLI.rst>`_ or the :ref:`CLI setup documentation <CLI>`.
 All the main commands are listed in the Command Index below.
 Each of the main commands has their subcommands listed in their section.

-In Bash, pass the ``--help`` flag with the command for more information on how to use them and how to use their subcommands.
+Use the ``--help`` flag with the command for more information on how to use them and how to use their subcommands.

-All commands sent to Bash will start with ``luma``.
+All commands will start with ``luma``.

 Command Index:
  #. :ref:`API`